 College, Career, and Civic Readiness Indicator (CCCRI)

-The College, Career, and Civic Readiness Indicator is scheduled to be part of accreditation ratings starting in the 2023-2024 accreditation year, based on data from the 2022-2023 school year.
-School accreditation will be measured on graduating seniors having completed at least ONE of the following during high school:
+The CCCRI is scheduled to be part of accreditation ratings starting in the 2023-2024 accreditation year, based on data from the 2022-2023 school year.
+School accreditation will be measured on graduating seniors having completed at least one of the following during high school:

-Receive credit for advanced coursework (AP/IB/DE); or
+Earn credit for advanced coursework (AP/IB/DE); or

 Be a CTE completer and earn a CTE credential; or

-Complete a Work-Based Learning experience.
+Complete a HQWBL experience.

 More detailed information related to CCCRI can be found on the VDOE web site and the CTE Resource Center web site.